• Skip to main content

 2. Drain and cook.
 Drain the nettles in a colander and squeeze out all of the excess moisture.
 At this point, they are ready to handle.

-3. Then, combine the greens, garlic, olive oil, lemon juice, and pepper into a blender, and blitz.
+3. Then, to make the nettle pesto, combine the greens, garlic, olive oil, lemon juice, and pepper into a blender, and blitz.
 Toss with al dente pasta.
 Many pasta shapes would work well, but I think the best options are a short shape like these cavatelli, orecchiette, or mezze rigatoni.

 Vegan Nettle Pesto Pasta Recipe